dendotai/muxa/SPEC.md

 ## Command Syntax

 > [!NOTE]
 > **Argument Parsing**: The multi-argument flag pattern (e.g., `-s backend dev api`) is uncommon in CLIs, but provides the cleanest syntax for our use case.
 Alternative approaches like colon-delimited strings would be ugly with complex commands (e.g., `-w "mobile:npx expo start --tunnel:expo"`).
 This "2D array" pattern requires custom parsing, which is why we implement our own parser instead of using commander or similar frameworks.
-Additionally, this design avoids nested quotes, making commands cleaner and easier to type in the terminal.
+Additionally, this design reduces the need for nested quotes, making commands cleaner and easier to type in the terminal.

 #### 2D Array Structure